triciajam/adk-samples/dynamic_parallel_agent_ex/README.md

 ### 3. Run the Agent

 You can run the agent using the ADK CLI.
-From the repo's root directory, the following command will start a web-based development UI where you can interact with the agent:
+Running the following command will start a web-based development UI where you can interact with the agent:

 ```bash
 adk web